• Skip to main content

 When you have stage 2 hypertension, your blood pressure is 140/90 mm Hg or higher.
 If this happens, seek medical help immediately.
 You may need to start taking medication for maintenance and make radical changes to your diet and lifestyle.

-Hypertension can be maintained and controlled with the help of your doctor.
+Hypertension can be maintained and controlled with the help of your family medicine provider.
 Taking medication, maintaining a healthy diet, and exercising regularly can help you take control of the condition effectively.

 Contact Advanced Medical Clinic in Wellington